AndrewSamaha/StarGazer/README.md

 ### Training
 Starting with a dataset of 1.3 million rows, 10% were removed for a holdout and set aside.
 The remaining rows were standardized between 0 and 1 using MinMaxScaler.
 A version of stochastic gradient descent, Adam, was used to train the model's weights using a learning rate of 1e-5 and a batch size of 128.
-In addition, the learning rate was reduced following 3 epochs at the same loss using Keras's ReduceLROnPlateau callback.
+The learning rate was chosen following In addition, the learning rate was reduced following 3 epochs at the same loss using Keras's ReduceLROnPlateau callback.
 Finally, the model was trained for 100 epochs or following at least 8 successive epochs with no reduction in loss.

 ## Results
 The model reached asymptotic performance after 72 epochs